yard

 • check_circleSet a recurring morning reminder twice a week to walk through your plants and check soil, not just water everything.

-• check_circleGroup thirsty plants like pothos clusters together so you can give that corner extra attention during your watering window.
+• check_circleGroup thirsty plants like Pothos clusters together so you can give that corner extra attention during your watering window.

 • check_circleUse your finger as a depth gauge and only water in your chosen time slot when the top inch feels dry or slightly crumbly.